jonkpirateboy/Pass-fur-alle/README.md

 `var dateFrom = today();`

-If you want to start some other day, just change this to a date with the format YYYY-MM-DD
+If you want to start some other day, just change this to a date with the format YYYY-MM-DD, for example:

 `var dateFrom = '2022-08-24';`